0xl0cal/monadswap/README.md

 # MonadSwap Interface 🚀

 Alternative Uniswap UI for Monad Testnet with native MON token support.
 Created due to the current Uniswap interface not working.
+Also you can use [Izumi Finance](https://alpha.izumi.finance/trade/swap)

 ![MonadSwap Screenshot](./screenshot.png) <!-- Add actual screenshot later -->